Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 4. Implement comprehensive anti-cyberbullying policies

 Develop clear and specific policies that address cyberbullying and its consequences.
-Ensure that these policies are communicated to students, parents, and staff members, emphasizing the school’s zero-tolerance stance towards cyberbullying.
-Outline the disciplinary actions that will be taken in response to incidents of cyberbullying.
+Ensure these policies are communicated to students, parents, and staff, emphasizing the school’s zero-tolerance stance towards cyberbullying.
+Outline the disciplinary actions that will be taken in response to cyberbullying incidents.

 5. Provide education and awareness programs